cpojha/Subscription-API/readme.md

    ```

 3. **Setup environment variables**
-   Create a `.env` file and add the following:
+   Create a `.env.devlopment` file and add the following:
    ```
    MONGO_URI=your_mongodb_connection_string
    JWT_SECRET=your_secret_key